Power Macintosh G3: Beige

 Apple sold three beige Power Macintosh G3 models: a horizontally-oriented desktop, a mini tower enclosure, and a version with a built-in screen called All-In-One ("AIO").
-The All-In-One model was shaped like a human tooth, and thus earned the moniker Molar Mac.
+The All-In-One model was shaped vaguely like a human tooth, and thus earned the moniker Molar Mac.
 Equipped with a 233, 266, 300, or 333 MHz PowerPC 750 (G3) CPU from Motorola, these machines use a 66.83 MHz system bus and PC66 SDRAM, and standard ATA hard disk drives instead of the SCSI drives used in most previous Apple systems.
 A Fast SCSI internal bus is still included with 10 MB/s speed, along with the proprietary out-of-spec DB-25 external SCSI bus which had a top speed of 5 MB/s.
 Each bus could support a maximum of 7 devices.

 Apple also developed a prototype G3-based six-slot full tower to be designated the Power Macintosh 9700.
 Despite demand from high-end users for more PCI slots in a G3-powered computer, Apple decided not to develop the prototype (dubbed "Power Express") into a shipping product, leaving the 9600 as the last six-slot Mac Apple would make for over two decades, until the 2019 Mac Pro which has eight.

 Initial units were shipped with Mac OS 8.
 The G3 officially supports up to Mac OS X 10.2, although some devices will not work under Mac OS X, such as the floppy drive, the video features of the "Wings" personality card, and the 3D graphics acceleration functions of the onboard ATI Rage series video.
-Support for newer versions is possible with the use of third party software solutions such as XPostFacto.
+Support for newer versions is possible with the use of third-party software solutions such as XPostFacto.
 Mac OS X 10.5 can be run only if a G4 processor upgrade is installed.

 The Power Macintosh G3 was originally intended to be a midrange series, between the low-end Performa/LC models and the six-PCI slot Power Macintosh 9600.
 It is the earliest Old World ROM Macintosh model officially able to boot into Mac OS X, and one of only two Old World ROM models officially able to boot into Mac OS X, the other model being the second-generation (Wallstreet I/II) PowerBook G3.